cirosantilli/essays/thoughts.md

 # Thoughts

+I've been watching some climbing videos, like Free Solo movie 2019.
+After one of them, I was checking my Stack Overflow as I do obsessively, and had a mini-epiphany: this is my wall.
+The wall of answers.
+And I strive to climb it.
+But it is a small wall.
+The big wall, is yet to be climbed: the wall of the stupidity of our educational system.

 I love it when I'm compiling something in the evening and my cooler is making rain-like sounds.
 Feels like s like I'm being productive without actual effort, and reminds me of the relaxing rain sounds.
 And the lack of sound informs me that the compilation has finished, and the I can continue to the next step.

 In the physical sciences, what matters most is not what we know, but how we know it.
 School gets that fundamentally wrong.
 The method and tools are everything.
 And it usually comes down to how scientists managed to observe and control something very subtle in a new way.